Home

 Yes, FAS offers whatever level of support a florist chooses.
 FAS's comprehensive program provides for unlimited technical support, software upgrades, wire service directory updates, payroll updates, FASnet's monthly access, and membership in IFA.
 However, FAS does not mandate participation in these programs.
 If you don't want any of these services, you pay absolutely nothing.
 Or, you can selectively choose which items you want to purchase.

 Absolutely not!
-This makes no more sense than a new flower shop suggesting that a shop that has been around for 20 years is selling old, wilted 20-year-old flowers.
-In most other industries, a company's long successful track record is considered an asset, rather than the liability our competitors try to suggest.
+This makes no more sense than a new flower shop suggesting that a shop that has been around for 34 years is selling old, wilted 34-year-old flowers.
+In most other industries, a company’s long successful track record is considered an asset, rather than the liability our competitors try to suggest.
 FAS has consistently released new software upgrades each and every year during its entire history.
 Our hardware represents the absolute latest and most advanced technology that manufacturers have to offer.
 Our systems allow you to use PCs, flat-screen terminals, or low-cost CRT terminals as workstations.
 They allow you to send email confirmations to your customers and to automate the receipt of orders from your own web site.
-FAS's software includes marketing and delivery management software that is unsurpassed by any of its competitors.
-Ironically, one of our most vocal competitors uses COBOL as its programming language.
-COBOL was originally developed in 1959!
-Another competitor that often suggests FAS products are old fashioned offers its "premier" product which was developed on the same operating system, programming language, and hardware as FAS.
+FAS’s software includes marketing and delivery management software that is unsurpassed by any of its competitors.

 Is FAS or FASnet a wire service?